cloudmesh-community/case/README.md

 * 19 inch rack for 40 nodes via bitscope, <https://www.festi.info/boxes.py/Rack19Box>

-We like to create a rack that containes 5 such clusters holding all together 200 Raspberry Pis.
+We like to create a rack that contains 5 such clusters holding all together 200 Raspberry Pis.

 **40 node case:** We like to design a 40 node case in 19 inch rack